-To help us prepare our funding application for the NZ Transport Agency (NZTA), we would be grateful if you would tell us about the issues you currently face on these roads and what you would like to see changed
+To help prepare our funding application for NZTA, in late 2019, we sought public feedback on our proposed improvements and asked people to tell us the issues they face on these roads and what they would like to see changed.

 Limited funding is available, so if our application is successful, the types of improvements possible could be a mix of:

 - safety measures.

 - Transit / bus lanes will allow for faster more efficient traffic flow.